wrohanc/Kuppi-Dropwizard/README.md

 # Kuppi-Dropwizard
-Resources for session on Enterprise Java Beans
+Resources for session on Dropwizard

 1. Restful webservices.
 2. What is dropwizard?